 - Kerry Brewer, Gwinnett Technical College fashion merchandising alumni

-Gwinnett Tech students may now apply online for Gwinnett Tech Foundation scholarships
+Gwinnett Tech students can apply online for Gwinnett Tech Foundation scholarships

 Please refer to this quick reference guide for instructions on how to navigate the online scholarship system.